Cleopatra: Downfall and death

-Octavian entered Alexandria, occupied the palace, and seized Cleopatra's three youngest children.
+Octavian entered Alexandria on 1 August 30 BC, occupied the palace, and seized Cleopatra's three youngest children.
 When she met with Octavian, Cleopatra told him bluntly, "I will not be led in a triumph", according to Livy, a rare recording of her exact words.
 Octavian promised that he would keep her alive but offered no explanation about his future plans for her kingdom.
-When a spy informed her that Octavian planned to move her and her children to Rome in three days, she prepared for suicide as she had no intentions of being paraded in a Roman triumph like her sister Arsinoe IV.
+When a spy informed her that Octavian planned to move her and her children to Rome in three days, she prepared for suicide as she had no intentions of being paraded in a Roman triumph like her sister Arsinoe.
 It is unclear if Cleopatra's suicide on 12 August 30 BC, at age 39, took place within the palace or her tomb.
 It is said she was accompanied by her servants Eiras and Charmion, who also took their own lives.

 Octavian was said to have been angered by this outcome but had Cleopatra buried in royal fashion next to Antony in her tomb.
 Cleopatra's physician, Olympos, did not explain her cause of death, although the popular belief is that she allowed an asp or Egyptian cobra to bite and poison her.
 Plutarch relates this tale, but then suggests an implement (κνῆστις, knêstis, 'spine, cheese-grater') was used to introduce the toxin by scratching; Dio says that she injected the poison with a needle (βελόνη, belónē), and Strabo argued for an ointment of some kind.
 Horace corroborates the common belief that it was a venomous snake, but instead states that it was several (serpentēs, 'serpents').
 Vergil agrees that it was several serpents.
 Both this and Horace's account suggest that this belief stemmed from Octavian's propaganda.
 No venomous snake was found with her body, but she did have tiny puncture wounds on her arm that could have been caused by a needle.

 Cleopatra decided in her last moments to send Caesarion away to Upper Egypt, perhaps with plans to flee to Kushite Nubia, Ethiopia, or India.
-Caesarion, now Ptolemy XV, would live for a mere 18 days until executed on the orders of Octavian around 29 August 30 BC, after returning to Alexandria under the false pretense that Octavian would allow him to be king.
+Caesarion returned to Alexandria after Octavian guaranteed him recognition as king.
+Octavian had him executed around 29 August 30 BC.
 Octavian was convinced by the advice of the philosopher Arius Didymus that there was room for only one Caesar in the world.
 With the fall of the Ptolemaic Kingdom, the Roman province of Egypt was established, marking the end of the Hellenistic period.
 In January of 27 BC Octavian was renamed Augustus ("the revered") and amassed constitutional powers that established him as the first Roman emperor, inaugurating the Principate era of the Roman Empire.